Skip to contents

 • the primary objective is augmented with a small slack-based reward.

-If include_extremes = TRUE, the automatic grid includes the extreme values of each secondary objective.
+If include_extremes = TRUE is supplied inside run_grid(), the automatic grid includes the extreme values of each secondary objective.
+Otherwise, only interior values are used.

 If lexicographic = TRUE, extreme points are computed using lexicographic anchoring, which can improve payoff-table quality when objectives are tightly competing.
 The tolerance used for lexicographic anchoring is controlled by lexicographic_tol.